 When you go in for an operation in the hospital, it’s normal to worry about potential surgical complications.
 However, it’s also important to be aware doctors can be careless, choosing to not follow the rules that others follow when using anesthesia during the procedure.
 In fact, in 2016, three percent of payment amounts awarded for malpractice allegations were due to anesthesia issues.
 In Ohio, insurance companies representing hospitals and doctors paid approximately a total of $2.4 – 3 million for anesthesia error cases in 2016.
-All of these payouts could have been prevented if the anesthesiologist simply followed the rules other doctors must follow.
+All of these payouts could have been prevented if the physician simply followed the rules other doctors must follow.

 Anesthesia is common in surgical procedures today.
 When a patient undergoes surgery, they are usually “put under.”
 Anesthesia is used to relax a patient, block their pain, make them sleepy and forgetful, or ensure the patient is unconscious during surgery.
-In some cases, the anesthesia may only put the patient into a semi-conscious state.
+In some cases, it may only put the patient into a semi-conscious state.
 Drugs, medications, and/or gasses are all effective.
 There are three types of anesthesia:

-Cases of anesthesia malpractice are serious examples of medical malpractice.
 If you are the victim of such a case, you are likely entitled to compensation for the following:

 Hey folks, Allen Tittle here, Cleveland’s medical malpractice lawyer.
 A topic I’d like to discuss today is anesthesia malpractice.
 Folks, when you go to have surgery a lot of times you have to be given what’s called general anesthesia.
 That’s when you’re put asleep in order for the surgeon to carry out the operation.
 Now there are specific guidelines that an anesthesiologist must follow in order to make sure the patient is safe.
 One of those guidelines has to do with, number one you’ve got to look at the medical history of the patient.
 Specifically, you’ve got to know what allergies the patient has.
 If that patient is allergic to the specific type of anesthesia that’s going to be given, you don’t want to give that type of anesthesia.
 The other aspect is they sometimes have to monitor the patient when they’re under anesthesia.
 If not, that patient could have a lack of oxygen to the brain and suffer a brain injury.
 Folks, if you or a loved one feel that you’ve been a victim of anesthesia malpractice, please give us a call or visit our website today.
 Thank you.